An extended locally constant field approximation for nonlinear Compton scattering

 Finally, we need a notion of intensity, not dissimilar to that in a plane wave, in order to generalise the intensity filter.
-This is the only potential limit placed on our method.
-(There is no expression for emission rates in arbitrary fields, so all LCFA corrections rely on the assumptions made to calculate the LCFA itself, e.g. that the fields of interest are static~\cite{baier-crystals-86}, monochromatic~\cite{baier-mono-81}, or, here, plane wave.)
+This is a potential restriction on using the \lcfap.
 Now, at high energy, as assumed in current codes, particles see any field as effectively plane wave in a head-on collision~\cite{ritus85,baier-ultra-89,dipiazza13b}.
 Using this, the transverse kick of an electron (relative to its direction of motion) across a simulation timestep, divided by the electron mass, gives the needed measure of the intensity, as for plane waves.
 One can be more explicit for a primary case of interest, namely focussed laser beams, where there is a natural laser direction and central frequency.
 This defines a laser momentum $k_\mu$ so intensity can be defined by $a_0 = m\chi/(k.u)$ as for plane waves~\cite{ilderton09}.
-This completes our candidate general LCFA+ prescription.
+This completes our candidate general \lcfap prescription.

-As a first test we have implemented the LCFA+ in a single-particle code~\cite{harvey15b}.
+As a first test we have implemented the \lcfap in a single-particle code~\cite{harvey15b}.
 In Fig.~\ref{fig:lcfa+pulse} (d--e) we show the results of an experimentally relevant simulation of a $1$ GeV electron beam colliding with a (plane-wave) background laser pulse of $a_0=7$ and $\tau=23$ (duration $45$ fs)~\cite{cole18,LUXE}.
-The LCFA+ results, for which the average number of emission events per simulation run was $n\simeq 5$, follow a similar pattern to the one-photon emission results above, correcting for the overestimate of the LCFA.
-We have thus demonstrated that our results can be employed numerically, in the same way as the LCFA, to study laser-particle interactions.
+The \lcfap results, for which the average number of emission events per simulation run was $n\simeq 5$, follow a similar pattern to the one-photon emission results above, correcting for the overestimate of the LCFA.
+We have thus demonstrated that our results can be employed numerically, in the same way as the LCFA, to study multiphoton processes in laser-particle interactions.
 (Numerical testing in full PIC simulations is underway.)

+In conclusion, we have considered corrections to the locally constant field approximation, LCFA, of nonlinear Compton scattering.
+As presented in the literature (see e.g.~\cite{baier-mono-81} for the monochromatic case), these corrections are not well behaved.
+The LCFA is, though, the first term in an asymptotic expansion of the QED result, and thus corrections should be treated as appropriate for an asymptotic expansion.
+If the asymptotic parameter is not large, then these corrections should not be included.
+Physically, the reason for this difficulty is that while the LCFA is intended to work at large $a_0$, this must be understood as a local statement, and in a pulse $a_0(\varphi)$ cannot remain large indefinitely.